-Officer Locke, our community liaison with the Cincinnati Police Department, reminds us to “put our junk in our trunk,” particularly during the holiday season.
+Captain Pettis, our Cincinnati Police Department District 2 commander, reminds us to “put our junk in our trunk,” particularly during the holiday season.
 Please remember to check the Centers for Disease Control and Ohio Department of Health for COVID updates and current guidelines.
 Here are some more safety tips courtesy of the CPD:

 - Avoid driving alone or at night.